AI Dreams

 Regardless of how we cope with it, the foundation of personal stability and well-being could erode if such a path is followed.
 The vulnerable and marginalised could find themselves further marginalised.
 Education, healthcare, and social services — all dependent on a stable living environment — could become increasingly elusive for those caught in this cycle of instability.
 With confidence in the tertiary education system falling, this isn't the most unrealistic scenario I can come up with.

 However, the implications of this potential scenario can be worse.
-Picture a future where the fear of relinquishing what little remains propels people into passive compliance and submission.
+Picture a future where the fear of relinquishing what little remains pushes people into passive compliance and submission.
 The prospect of losing more than they've already forfeited looms like a spectre, casting a chilling shadow over any inkling of resistance or dissent.
-Under the weight of this pervasive fear, the flames of resistance are quelled and extinguished before they can ignite a spark of change.
-The relentless grip of apprehension suffocates the notion of challenging the status quo.
-The prospect of losing more becomes a formidable deterrent, eroding the will to dissent.
+Fear can stop people from resisting or making changes.
+When people feel scared, they find it hard to challenge what is familiar.
+Worrying about losing more makes them less likely to speak out.

-Amidst a backdrop of increasing alienation, our reality seemingly inches toward a caricatured version of dystopia akin to TV series like Black Mirror.
-This raises the question: do such shows inadvertently foster a form of consent for the impending practices that aim to extract value from us, pushing us further into a world where personal autonomy and agency are compromised?
+Amidst our increasing alienation, our reality seemingly inches toward a caricatured version of dystopia akin to TV series like Black Mirror.
+This raises the question: do such shows inadvertently foster a form of consent for the impending practices that aim to extract value from us, pushing us further into a world where personal autonomy and agency are compromised while we're all too distracted by the circus to notice?

 Everything is a subscription

-The pervasive shift towards the subscription model is undeniably evident, and it's safe to say we're already entrenched in this paradigm.
-Nevertheless, let me delve into how this trajectory could potentially worsen.
-As we observe the ongoing progression of various aspects of our lives adopting subscription models, envision the possibility of this trend intensifying to encompass even broader domains.
-Subscription services are gradually infiltrating our daily routines, often subtly facilitated through automated payments that easily escape our attention.
+The pervasive shift towards the subscription model is pretty evident by this point, and it's safe to say we're already entrenched in this paradigm.
+Nevertheless, let me delve into how continuing down this path could potentially worsen.
+As we observe the ongoing progression of various aspects of our lives adopting subscription models, the possibility of this trend intensifying to encompass even broader domains increases.
+After all, if it's normalised in large parts of our lives, it's easier for it to spread to others.
+As such, subscription services are gradually infiltrating our daily routines, often subtly facilitated through automated payments that easily escape our attention.

 On one front, the surge in subscription services has introduced a conundrum centred around piracy and perceived resource misuse.
-Streaming platforms, for instance, grappled with challenges while attempting to counteract the sharing of account credentials among users.
-In their bid to curb this behaviour, they sometimes inadvertently faced the departure of users to other platforms — both legitimate and otherwise.
+Streaming platforms, for instance, initially faced a lot of criticism when they attempted to counteract the sharing of account credentials among users.
+In their bid to curb this behaviour, they sometimes inadvertently faced the departure of users to other platforms—both legitimate and otherwise.
 Paradoxically, the effort to combat piracy can unintentionally fuel the very outcome they aim to prevent, thereby inadvertently fostering piracy itself.

 Conversely, certain platforms persist in their prosperity despite their inflexibility.
 A prime example is Steam, the digital distribution platform for video games.
-Despite enforcing Digital Rights Management (DRM) protocols, Steam has sustained its robustness and popularity within the gamer community.
-The reasons behind this endurance could stem from factors such as securing a substantial market share ahead of competitors, engaging in strategic community-building tactics, or employing other shrewd approaches, such as the gamification of the storefront and games library.
+Despite enforcing Digital Rights Management (DRM) protocols, Steam maintained its popularity within the gamer community.
+The reasons behind this endurance could stem from factors such as securing a substantial market share ahead of competitors (as Amazon has also done), engaging in strategic community-building tactics which make it hard for people to leave, or employing other shrewd approaches, such as the gamification of the storefront and games library.

-However, "ownership" is becoming a loose term, as much of what we pay for now is access rather than actual ownership.
+However, "ownership" is becoming a loose term, as much of what we pay for now is access rather than ownership.
 Legally and practically speaking, access to digital content isn't guaranteed forever.
 Companies can rise and fall, taking their data with them.
 They can lose licenses for the data, resulting in the removal of content, as seen with streaming services.
-This precarious nature of digital ownership underscores the volatility inherent in modern digital consumption.
+Sure, that's the nature of their licences, but what does it say for us as consumers?
+This shows the uncertainty in how we consume digital products today.

 The evolution towards subscription-based models is an adaptive journey that mirrors technological advancements, and we are merely at the precipice of its potential.
-With the proliferation of IoT in our living spaces, the feasibility of incorporating subscription services into various devices becomes increasingly tangible.
-If we aren’t careful, we could eventually find ourselves paying for the privilege of clean air and a ridiculous bed that adjusts its temperature to our preferences while collecting data on our breathing patterns throughout the night.
+With the proliferation of IoT in our living spaces, the feasibility of incorporating subscription services into various devices becomes increasingly likely.
+If we aren't careful, we could eventually find ourselves paying for the privilege of clean air and a ridiculous bed that adjusts its temperature to our preferences while collecting data on our breathing patterns throughout the night under the pretence of helping us sleep better.
+But the main reason anyone wants us to sleep better is so that we're more productive when we're awake.

 Where's the sunshine?

 I know, right?
-I’m all doom and gloom today.
-However, there's a rationale behind this perspective.
-While the scenarios I’ve put forth might not come to fruition, they aren't unfounded conjectures.
+I'm all doom and gloom today.
+However, there's a reason behind this.
+While the scenarios I've put forth might not come to fruition, they aren't totally unfounded conjectures.
 However, their likelihood diminishes if we take proactive measures to prevent them.
-This might appear evident, but taking action is imperative — we can't simply stand idly by and anticipate the world to become a better place on its own.
+This might appear obvious, but taking action before we reach a point that's even harder to return from is important—we can't simply stand idly by and anticipate the world to become a better place on its own.

 More Economics Posts